These no-bake cannabis energy bites are a customizable

-*Note: a small percentage of people with Celiac disease may not tolerate even the purest of oats.
+*Note: a small percentage of people with Celiac disease may not tolerate even the purest oats.

 ½ Cup of Nut or Seed Butter

-Peanut butter is my nut butter of choice due to convenience and cost, but this recipe works with just about any type of nut butter you like.
-This is my favorite choice for peanut butter.
+Due to convenience and cost, peanut butter is my nut butter of choice, but this recipe works with just about any type of nut butter you like.

-Recipe note: be sure to chop your dried fruit, unless it is already chopped or small like dried blueberries.
-If the dried fruit pieces are too big, the energy balls will not hold together as well.
+Recipe Note: be sure to chop your dried fruit, unless it is already chopped or small, like dried blueberries.

-Pure maple syrup, honey, agave or other liquid sweetener will work.
+Pure maple syrup, honey, agave, or another liquid sweetener will work.

 2 Tablespoons Seeds

-Adding just a small amount of seeds to this recipe is an easy way to get more vitamin, minerals, dietary fiber and omega-3 fatty acids into your diet.
+Adding just a small amount of seeds to this recipe is an easy way to get more vitamins, minerals, dietary fiber,

 ½ Teaspoon Spices

-Spices are an excellent way to add not only delicious flavor to your energy bites, but also to add extra nutrition.
+Spices are an excellent way to add not only delicious flavor to your energy bites but also add extra nutrition.

 - 1 cup old fashioned rolled oats

-Store in the refrigerator for up to 7 days or the freezer for up to 3 months.
+- Store in the refrigerator for up to two weeks or the freezer for up to 3 months.